juhasev/sample-ninja-help/member-app-refer-friends-settings.md

 To upload an alternate image, simply click on the upload icon at the bottom right.

-> **TIP:** Use the sliders below to set margins for your text block.
+> **TIP** Use the sliders below to set margins for your text block.
 You can use the margins to prevent text from overlapping features on the background image.

-> **IMPORTANT** We recommend using the least amount of margins and keeping your messaging short.
+We recommend using the least amount of margins and keeping your messaging short.
 This is to ensure that all the text fits on mobile phone screens!

-> **NOTE** You cannot have different images for different locales.
+> **LIMITATIONS** You cannot have different images for different locales.

 #### Editing texts
 Simply, click on the text to edit.
 The text box supports **Markdown**.
 Use the slider below image to adjust the position of the text box.
 Similarly, click on the button to customize the text for the current locale.